ilario23/PWA-GoNuts/docs/ARCHITECTURE.md

 ## Philosophy: Local-First & Offline-Capable

-PWA Antigravity is built on the **Local-First** principle.
+PWA GoNuts is built on the **Local-First** principle.
 This means the application behaves as if the local database is the *primary* database, and the server is merely a backup/synchronization point.

 ### Why Local-First?
 1.  **Zero Latency**: UI interactions (adding a transaction, changing a category) are instant because they only write to IndexedDB.